Conceptual

 Ascent is being displayed as ascent/descent value which is the gain in only positive / negative altitude differences.

 Tip: As most GPS receivers tend to be very inaccurate with the recoding of altitude data, the ascent and decent values can become unnaturally high as only small gains can sum up to huge values.
-In TrailRunner > Preferences > Advanced you can set a low pass filter for the ascent/descent calculation.
+In TrailRunner > Preferences > Advanced you can set a high pass filter for the ascent/descent calculation.
 See Filter altitude noise.

 Why is TrailRunner donation-ware with a fixed donation amount?